»Kubernetes Health Checks in Consul on Kubernetes

 This topic requires familiarity with Kubernetes Health Checks.

-This page describes how to enable Consul on Kubernetes to sync the Kubernetes readiness status to Consul for service mesh uses cases.
+This page describes how Consul on Kubernetes will sync the status of Kubernetes health probes of a pod to Consul for service mesh use cases.

 When readiness probes are set for a pod, the status of the pod will be reflected within Consul and will cause Consul to redirect service mesh traffic to the pod based on the pod's health.
 If the pod has failing health checks, Consul will no longer use the service instance associated with the pod for service mesh traffic.
 When the pod passes its health checks, Consul will then use the respective service instance for service mesh traffic.